codatio/codat-docs/blog/240929-introducing-company-tags.md

 ### How to get started?

 This feature is available to all clients today.
-Learn how to programmatically set and manage tags for a company [here](/using-the-api/managing-companies#add-metadata-to-a-company).
+Start with our documentation to [add metadata to a company](/using-the-api/managing-companies#add-metadata-to-a-company).